-- If you plan on being away from your car for a very long time, you should disconnect the battery.
-If you don’t, there is a very good chance that you will come home to a dead car.
+- Limit your long trips.
+If you plan on being away from your car for a very long time, you should disconnect the battery.
+If you don’t, there is a good chance that you will come home to a dead car.

-- This step is only for older cars.
+- Older car model maintenance.
 As well as the steps before this, look for the level of distilled water.
 Check your cars manual to be sure because more recent cars don’t need this maintenance.

 Cold weather seems to cause a lot of automotive issues.
 To stay on top of many problems that people encounter during the winter, read tips for driving in the snow, and the affect of road salt on cars.